informatics-isi-edu/atlas-d2k-docs/docs/_docs/misc/Bulk-Upload-with-DERIVA-Client-Tools-v2.md

 ## 5. Using the `deriva-upload-cli` command on a remote server

 Using the command-line interface on a remote server is a bit more complicated.

-First, you'll need to get an authentication token by running the DERIVA-Auth tool locally on your desktop.
+First, you'll need to get an authentication token by running the DERIVA-Auth tool locally on your desktop (we provide instructions for using the GUI or the command-line tool).

 Then you'll run the command-line tool on the remote server.

 ### 5.1.
 Get an authentication token from DERIVA Auth